Pushpavel/AutoCp/README.md

 ### License

-The scripts and documentation in this project are released under the [Apache License 2.0](LICENSE.md)
+The scripts and documentation in this project are released under the [MIT License](LICENSE)

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].